-In addition to its important oversight of Vericel's financial statements and of our independent registered public accounting firm, during 2022 the Audit Committee received regular reports and provided key oversight of risk management activities at the organization level, to include management's significant enhancements to the Company's cybersecurity readiness.
+In addition to its important oversight of Vericel's financial statements and of our independent registered public accounting firm, during 2023, the Audit Committee received regular reports and provided key oversight of treasury, compliance and risk management activities at the organization level, to include management's continued enhancements to the Company's cybersecurity readiness.
+The Committee also oversaw the Company's update and modernization of its Code of Business Conduct and Ethics.